alejandrodl/vocal-percussion-transcription/README.md

 Before running any commands, please [download](link_to_be_created_soon) the AVP-LVT dataset and, once downloaded, place its contents in the `data/external` directory.

-### Representations

 The first step is to generate the spectrogram reperesentations that are later fed to the networks.
-These are 64x48 log Mel spectrograms computed with a frame size of 23 ms and a hop size of 8 ms. Also, for the baseline methods,
+These are 64x48 log Mel spectrograms computed with a frame size of 23 ms and a hop size of 8 ms. Also, several engineered (hand-crafted) feature vectors need to be extracted for the baseline methods.

-To build these spectrogram representations, which will be saved in the `data/interim` directory, run this command:
+To build spectrogram representations, which will be saved in the `data/interim` directory, run this command:

 ```sh
 python generate_interim_datasets.py